Jordan–Hare Stadium

-Jordan-Hare Stadium (properly pronounced [in central Alabama dialect] as /ˈdʒɜrdən/ JUR-dən) is an American football stadium in Auburn, Alabama on the campus Auburn University.
+Pat Dye Field at Jordan–Hare Stadium (properly pronounced as /ˈdʒɜrdən/ JUR-dən) is an American football stadium in Auburn, Alabama on the campus of Auburn University.
 It primarily serves as the home venue of the Auburn Tigers football team.
-The stadium is named for Ralph "Shug" Jordan, who owns the most wins in school history, and Cliff Hare, a member of Auburn's first football team as well as Dean of the Auburn University School of Chemistry and President of the Southern Conference.
+The stadium is named for Ralph "Shug" Jordan, who owns the most wins in school history as a head coach, and Cliff Hare, a member of Auburn's first football team as well as Dean of the Auburn University School of Chemistry and President of the Southern Conference.
+On November 19, 2005, the playing field at the stadium was named in honor of former Auburn coach and athletic director Pat Dye, giving the venue the moniker Pat Dye Field at Jordan–Hare Stadium.

-On November 19, 2005, the playing field at the stadium was named in honor of former Auburn coach and athletic director Pat Dye.
-The venue is now known as Pat Dye Field at Jordan-Hare Stadium.
-The stadium reached its current seating capacity of 87,451 with the 2004 expansion and is the 10th largest stadium in the NCAA.
-For years, it has been a fixture on lists of best gameday atmospheres and most intimidating places to play.
+The stadium reached its current seating capacity of 88,043 as of 2023, good for 12th largest among NCAA stadiums, and ranks 13th largest in the country and 21st largest in the world.
+For years, it has been a fixture on lists of the best collegiate gameday atmospheres and one of the most intimidating places for visiting teams to play.